solarspaceclouds/perspective-scene-blender-addon/README.md

 the add-on will be available to use from the sidebar panel (of the 3D viewport) as a tab named 'Perspective Scene' [place cursor in 3D viewport, press 'N' top open sidebar panel]

-(Current script is unable to be imported as an add-on because Blender restricts access to bpy.context and bpy.data.
+(Note: Current script is unable to be imported as a zip/add-on because Blender restricts access to bpy.context and bpy.data.
 --> need code refactoring to update the addon to access the context during execution rather then on registration.)

 ## Sample images that can be generated
+Note:
-Note: Sample Image uses an env1_choices collection which contains 2 types of tree meshes
+Sample Image uses an env1_choices collection which contains 2 types of tree meshes and a house mesh object selected as the subject (theChosenObject)

 <img width="283" alt="botmid_3sub_far" src="https://user-images.githubusercontent.com/65459827/204551511-a39603ee-b6ee-48e5-8d25-e2ad1a83c911.png"> <img width="683" alt="botmid_3sub_far" src="https://user-images.githubusercontent.com/65459827/204551675-a9d579ee-8687-42f3-b6b1-ac2b7f03b024.jpg">